GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

     - **Fast prototyping:** A simple syntax for writing pipelines that enables you to reuse existing scripts and tools for fast prototyping.

     - **Reproducibility:** Nextflow supports several container technologies, such as Docker and Singularity, as well as the package manager Conda.
-This, along with the integration of the GitHub code sharing platform, allows you to write self-contained pipelines, manage versions and to reproduce any former configuration.
+This, along with the integration of the GitHub code-sharing platform, allows you to write self-contained pipelines, manage versions, and reproduce any former configuration.

     - **Portability:** Nextflow’s syntax separates the functional logic (the steps of the workflow) from the execution settings (how the workflow is executed).
 This allows the pipeline to be run on multiple platforms, e.g. local compute vs. a university compute cluster or a cloud service like AWS, without changing the steps of the workflow.